-It is important that all school staff have a consistent understanding of how to respond in emergencies involving student behaviour that seriously endangers the student or others.
+It is important that all school staff have a consistent understanding of how to respond to escalated student behaviour that seriously endangers the student or others.
 This consistency ensures that appropriate actions are taken to ensure that both students and staff are kept safe.

 A critical incident is defined as an occurrence that is sudden, urgent, and usually unexpected, or an occasion requiring immediate action (e.g. in the community, on the road).
-The aim in these situations is to bring the behaviour of the student under rapid and safe control.
-It is not a time to try and to punish or discipline the student; it is a crisis management period only.
+The aim in these situations is to bring the escalated behaviour of the student under rapid and safe control.
+It is not a time to attempt to discipline the student; it is a crisis management period only.